earthly/website/blog/_posts/2022-05-05-line-staff.md

 Meanwhile, I have a friend building software at a utility company.
 He is on a team of 6, and his boss reports to the executive level.
 If his boss goes on vacation then he is giving status updates to the COO.

 This ladder climbing disparity is how I learned of the staff vs line breakdown.
 In the one business class I took in university the teacher pointed out trying to become a partner at Goldman Sachs was a fools errand, but working your way to CFO at one of the thousands of publicaly traded companies was possible.
+Staff beats line if you want to be in the C-Suite, and indeed many CFOs end up as CEO when companies encounter financial issues become a top concern.
+Similarly, when Starbucks declares [tech is its biggest focus](https://www.readthegeneralist.com/briefing/starbucks) and puts Kevin Johnson, a software engineer in as CEO, it's a good time to be a staff developer at Starbucks.

 ### Advantages to Staff: Business Focus

 At a tech company, especially a large one, you will specialize.
 You may become an expert in a particular subsystem or a particular layer of stack and then good luck telling your mom what you do.
 In a staff role, at a non-tech company, you will likely have a much larger but shallower scope.
 You may talk to the stakeholders to understand their requirements, and make changes to the frontend build that backend and keep the database up.
-Depending on the size of the place, you may do all of that in a single day as well as spending time getting familar with the intracaies of the business your company operates in.
+Depending on the size of the place, you may do all of that in a single day, as well as spending time getting familar with the intracaies of the business your company operates in.

-If having a wider scope and understanding how businesses operate is interesting to you this could be a great fit.
+If having a wider scope, and understanding how businesses operate is interesting to you this could be a great fit.

 <div class="notice">